AmandaArenales/Using_GitHub/README.md

 # Using GitHub

 This repository was homework for the ComIT course.
-The simulated situation is: I need to creat in a local Git repository one Python file and one remote repository on GitHub; then I need to merge the remote repository with my local one without losing any file or their histories.
+The simulated situation is: I need to add a Python file to a local Git repository and one remote repository on GitHub; then I need to merge the remote repository with my local one without losing any file or their histories.

 To solve this, I did the steps below: